-Jeff and the Sawfish Conservation Society are on a mission to create high-quality and accurate education materials in at least six languages that will create awareness around all five species of sawfish.
-As one of the most threatened groups of sharks and rays in the world, sawfishes need conservation attention – and Jeff and the Sawfish Conservation Society believe the success of this action will rely on public buy-in and support.
-Translating impactful information into multiple languages, they hope to create an online platform that is accessible to government, conservation, research, and educational institutes as well as the general public, in sawfish ‘hotspots’ around the world.
+Jeff is on a mission to create high-quality and accurate educational materials in at least six languages that will create awareness around all five species of sawfish.
+As one of the most threatened groups of sharks and rays in the world, sawfishes need conservation attention – and Jeff believes the success of this action will rely on public buy-in and support.
+Translating impactful information into English, Spanish, French, Portuguese, Indonesian, Arabic and Bengali, he hopes to create an online platform that is accessible to government, conservation, research, and educational institutes as well as the general public, in sawfish hotspots around the world.

 My passion in life grew from a clam.
 Growing up in Seattle, I spent a lot of time at the ocean, where my family and I explored tidal pools, combed beaches and hunted for clams, crabs and shrimp.
 I also spent time fishing and swimming in nearby lakes, where I encountered a whole new world of aquatic life.
 When I was in the 5th grade, I was snorkelling in a lake when I stumbled upon what I thought were the same clams that I had found in the ocean.
 I was astonished to find these saltwater clams in a freshwater...

-Develop and increase the availability of accurate and effective multilingual outreach materials for government, conservation, research, and educational institutes as well as the public, so that they can educate themselves and their community.
+The primary aim of this project is to develop and increase the availability of accurate and effective multilingual outreach materials for government, conservation, research and educational institutions, as well as the public, so that they can educate themselves and their communities.

-Sawfish are one of the largest, most endangered, and least known sharks or rays in the world.
-Public knowledge of sawfish is lacking in part due to a paucity of sawfish educational resources, and accessibility to the few resources that do exist.
-A few groups have begun to publish materials to increase sawfish awareness; however, a larger, multilingual, and collaborative approach is needed as public involvement around the world is essential to help conserve the remaining sawfish populations.
+Sawfish are among the largest, most endangered and least known sharks or rays in the world.
+Public knowledge about sawfish is lacking, in part due to a paucity of sawfish educational resources and poor accessibility to the few resources that do exist.
+A few groups have begun to publish materials to increase awareness about sawfish.
+However, a larger, multilingual and collaborative approach is needed, as public involvement around the world is essential to help conserve the remaining sawfish populations.

 Demian’s team is developing tools that help border control officers identify illegal shark products.
 His project is sifting through ‘rhino ray’ DNA sequences looking for differences in code between the guitarfishes, giant guitarfishes and wedgefishes nicknamed for their pointy snouts (and Endangered status).
 Months of testing will help ensure only rhino ray DNA is targeted before the team flies to Hong Kong to help officials use a portable DNA tester.
 This project will add to the arsenal currently being used to identify illegal shark fins moving across borders, and help stop the trafficking of ‘rhino ray’ fins.